Malythist/BedrockLook-Minecraft/README.md

 ### Usage:

 The mod is turned off by default so that you can play other worlds without changes.
-Type command `/randomdrops start` to enable mod.
-If you want to disable it use command `/randomdrops stop`.
+Type command `/bedrocklook start` to enable mod.
+If you want to disable it use command `/bedrocklook stop`

-The initial range of values for the number of drops is from 1 to 100.
-You can change min and max values by using commands `/randomdrops set min <your_amount>` and `/randomdrops set max <your_amount>`

-Use command `/bedrocklook info` to see actual information about mod usage in your world

-Use command `/bedrocklook reset` to clear drops for your world, than loot-table will start from scratch